Get in Touch

 • SOAP transmission over HTTP

-• The necessity of Interface Definition Languages (IDL) and the history of distributed computing
+• The need for Interface Definition Languages (IDL) and distributed computing history

 • Introduction to WSDL